-Taking place in the inaugural Nature Book Week, the winners of the Environment Award For Children's Literature 2020 have been announced in a special awards ceremony.
+Taking place in the inaugural Nature Book Week, the winners of the Environment Award For Children's Literature 2020 were announced in a special awards ceremony.
 Watch the full event below, hosted by the Wilderness Society's National Campaigns Director Amelia Young and this year's three incredible judges—TV star and children’s author Rove McManus, science communicator Dr Jen Martin and award-winning author David Lawrence.

 From an extensive shortlist we are pleased to announce the winners of the 2020 Environment Award For Children's Literature.

 Picture fiction: One Careless Night; written and illustrated by Christina Booth; published by Walker Books Australia.

 Christina Booth said: "I am very honoured to have my book, One Careless night chosen as a winner of this important award.
 Every book that was entered is essential in the telling of stories that help engage, educate, and inspire our younger generation and adults to foster a love, a concern, and awareness of our environment.